ags799/ags799.github.io/_posts/2020-06-06-less-than-obvious-rust.md

 There isn't so much interoperability with `[char]`. `str` is not `[char]`, neither is `String`, and it doesn't work the other way around, either.
 So `&str` seems like the greatest common denominator for working with strings.
-I hope you won't need to use `[char]`.
+When you think about it, `[char]` is something different.
+It isn't a contiguous series of space-saving UTF-8.
+It's an array of UTF-8 characters, and my guess is each character occupies the full 4 bytes.

 # String Concatenation with +